Kimberley Western Australia: We hiked, canoed and cruised

 Before we went back, we had a dip in Lake Argyle and a cheese platter with complimentary drinks.

-Before heading back, we had a refreshing dip in Lake Argyle, followed by a cheese platter and complimentary drinks.
+Before heading back, we had a refreshing dip in the lake.
+We finished the cruise with a cheese platter and complimentary drinks.

 Finally, the last photo from our great trip to the Kimberley region.
 Sunset at Lake Argyle.